emmerich5/bk-nodejs8-theRightWay-practicalServerSideJS/README.md

   * CylonJS (api)

 ## NodeJS Principles
-* As NodeJS developer your job is to create the callback functions.
 * NodeJS is an event-driven programming
+* As NodeJS developer your job is to create callback functions.

 ### Event Loop
 An event loop allows quick dispatching of operations when events are triggered.